Aims and Philosophy

 The department provides an extensive range of academic support and we aim for pupils of all abilities to enjoy and find interest in a subject which equips them with the skills they will need for life in a modern, technological society.

-Mrs Smith is Head of Department with Mrs McAuley as KS4 co-ordinator and Mrs Khan as KS3 co-ordinator and Miss Tran as KS5 co-ordinator.
-We are very lucky to also have Miss Jennings, Mrs Chen, Miss Rout and Mr Clark in our department.
+Miss Jennings is Head of Department with Mrs McAuley as KS4 co-ordinator and Mrs Khan as KS3 co-ordinator and Miss Tran as KS5 co-ordinator.
+We are very lucky to also have Mrs Smith (Assistant Head), Mrs Chen, Miss Rout and Mr Clark in our department.
 Each member of the maths department is hugely committed to inspiring our next generation of mathematicians.

 Key Stage 3

 At KS3 we follow the Collins Scheme of work, use Collins Maths Frame-working text books and have access to Collins connect with on-line text books and homework.
 Students are taught in 6 teaching groups according to their overall academic ability.
 Sets 5 and 6 are smaller groups, allowing pupils to receive extra support from their teachers.